As part of

 2. Review fee: $100 per tree removed

-3. Potentially compensation charges, compensation can be replanting tree(s) or a cash-in-lieu.
+3. Potentially compensation charges.
+Compensation can be in the form of replanting tree(s).
+If replanting is not possible or viable, applicants will be required to provide cash-in-lieu.
 The cash-in-lieu amounts are as follows:

 - For non-construction removals: $300 per tree